jswymer/mydoctest/articles/marketing-integrate-dynamicscrm.md

     ms.devlang="na"
     ms.tgt_pltfrm="na"
     ms.workload="na"
-    ms.date="10/10/2016"
+    ms.date="10/28/2016"
-    ms.author="edupont04" />
+    ms.author="edupont" />

-# Manage your customer relationships using Microsoft Dynamics CRM from inside Financials
+# Manage Your Customer Relationships using Dynamics CRM from inside Dynamics 365 for Financials
 If you use Dynamics CRM for customer engagement, you can use Financials for order processing and financials and have seamless integration in the lead-to-cash process.
-Tight integration with  Dynamics CRM provides the following capabilities:

 When your application is set up to integrate with Dynamics CRM, you have access to Dynamics CRM data from Financials and vice versa in some cases.
 This integration enables you to work with and synchronize data types that are common to both Dynamics CRM and Financials, such as customers, contacts, and sales information, and keep the data up\-to\-date in both locations.

 For example, the sales person in Dynamics CRM can use the price lists from Financials when they create a sales order.
 When they add the item to the sales order line in Dynamics CRM, they are also able to see the inventory level (availability) of the item from Financials.
 This data is published as part of the assisted setup guide, **Dynamics CRM Connection Setup**.

-Note that you'll have to choose set the experience to *Suite* in the **Company Information** window to get access to integration to the CRM functionality.
+**Note**: You'll have to choose set the experience to *Suite* in the **Company Information** window to get access to integration to the Dynamics CRM functionality.

 ## Setting up the connection
 From Home, you can access the **Dynamics CRM Connection Setup** guide that helps you set up the connection.
 Once that's done, you'll have a seamless coupling of Dynamics CRM records with Financials records.